 There are a lot of index funds that track the S&P 500 out there.
 But some are even broader since they also invest in stocks of companies in foreign countries.

 An exchange-traded fund (ETF) is similar to an index fund.
-However, it trades like a regular stock, so it’s price can fluctuate daily.
+However, it trades like a regular stock, so its price can fluctuate daily.
 Like index funds, ETFs are known for low management fees or expense ratios.
-Here is a list of some of the top-performing ETFs for 2020.
+Here is a list of some ETFs you may want to consider:

 A robo-advisor is an automated investment platform that uses an algorithm to invest your money in a portfolio based on your investment goals.
 You just answer a few questions about your financial situation and the robo-advisor recommends a model portfolio.
 These portfolios are typically built with low-cost ETFs.